cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 combine -M Significance datacard.txt -t -1 --expectSignal=1
 ```

-In order to produce the **a-posteriori** expected significance, just generate a post-fit Asimov data set by adding the option `--toysFreq` in the command above.
+In order to produce the **a-posteriori** expected significance, just generate a post-fit Asimov data set by adding the option `--toysFrequentist` in the command above.

 The output format is the same as for observed significances: the variable **limit** in the tree will be filled with the significance (or with the p-value if you put also the option `--pvalue`)